 What to see in Florence in 1 day?
 Here’s the walking map of Florence and tips

-If you want to book your walking tour in Florence, click here 👇
+If you want to book your walking tour in Florence, click here below.

 If you arrive to Florence by train, you will find yourself immediately in the centre of the city.
-If, instead, for your 1 day in Florence, your travelling by car, you can park outside of the city, at Villa Costanza parking lot, and arrive to the centre with by tram.
+If, instead, for your 1 day in Florence, your travelling by car, you can park outside of the city, at Villa Costanza parking lot, and arrive to the centre by tram.

 Another option is the parking lot in Piazzale Montelungo, located behind the main train station Santa Maria Novella.

 You can start your visit of Florence in a day in Piazza Stazione, in front of the train station.

 1 stop: Piazza Santa Maria Novella